-If MCO policy requires prior authorization for Outpatient Therapy by Licensed Providers, including treatment episodes of TF-CBT, the following steps must be followed:
+If MCO policy requires prior authorization for Outpatient Therapy by Licensed Providers, including treatment episodes of TF-CBT:

-- 1. The provider requesting prior authorization should note that the evidence-based model TF-CBT is being used.
-An initial authorization of 25 sessions is recommended so that the provider may complete the medically necessary treatment episode and provide evidence-based care to the youth and family; and - 2.
-If additional sessions beyond the initial authorization are needed to complete a treatment episode of TF-CBT, the re-authorization request should indicate that the specialty model TF-CBT is being utilized, and should note the reason for a need for additional sessions to complete the treatment episode of evidence-based care.
+- The provider requesting prior authorization should note that the evidence-based model TF-CBT is being used.
+An initial authorization of 25 sessions is recommended so that the provider may complete the medically necessary treatment episode and provide evidence-based care to the youth and family. - If additional sessions beyond the initial authorization are needed to complete a treatment episode of TF-CBT, the re-authorization request should indicate that the specialty model